CloudLabs-AI/MS-900-Lab-Content/Module 5 : Licensing.md

 # Module 5: Licensing

+  In this module we will browse through licensing center and learn how to assign license to users.

 # Exercise 1: Browse Licensing center in M365 Admin center

 1. Open a new browser window and login to the admin center at [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339).